-Cold stability production steps are a usual norm for many wineries.
-The purpose of cold stability is to better stabilize the natural tartaric acid from grapes after fermentation.
-The stabilization processes help minimize the development of tartaric acid crystals, commonly referred to as tartrates or “wine diamonds.”
+Many wineries apply cold stabilization processes to their wines to stabilize the natural tartaric acid from grapes and avoid it from falling out of the wine as a crystal post-bottling.
+The stabilization processes minimizes the development of tartaric acid crystals, commonly referred to as tartrates or “wine diamonds.”
 While tartrates pose no threat if consumed, many consumers do not prefer to see them in the wine.
 Hence, many wineries take arduous steps to cold stabilize their wines.

-In December 2019 and January 2020 (date and time TBD), the Darn Good Winemakers webinars will focus on how winemakers can address cold stability in wines.
+This Darn Good Winemakers webinar will focuses on how winemakers can address cold stability in wines.
 The December 2019 webinar titled, “Reviewing Cold Stability in Wine,” will cover:

 - Discuss the purpose of cold stability.